What is a results list?

 In snapshot view, you can select a specific content type from the Jump to drop-down list to go directly to the snapshot view for that type.
 Otherwise, to view all results for a given content type, select the name of the content type in the left pane or, in snapshot view, select the View all link below the list of results for that type.
 By default, no more than 25 results are listed per page.
 You can use the Settings option to increase that limit to 50 or to reduce it to 10.

-You can use the Graphical View (), Full View (), or Title View () icons at the top of the results list to display the results in the view you want.
-The Graphical View shows the location and distribution of your search terms in a graphical display.
+Note also that you can use the Full View () and Condensed View () icons at the top of the results list to display the results in either full or condensed view.
 Full view lists all available information for each document, including document overviews, excerpts, and so on.
-Title view lists only minimal information for each document by suppressing the display of document overviews, excerpts, and similar information.
+Condensed view lists only minimal information for each document by suppressing the display of document overviews, excerpts, and similar information.

 Narrowing your results